fin-cli/handbook/commands/db/import.md

-# wp db import
+# fin db import

 Imports a database from a file or from STDIN.

-This command runs on the `after_wp_config_load` hook, after wp-config.php has been loaded into scope.
+This command runs on the `after_fin_config_load` hook, after fin-config.php has been loaded into scope.

-Runs SQL queries using `DB_HOST`, `DB_NAME`, `DB_USER` and `DB_PASSWORD` database credentials specified in wp-config.php.
+Runs SQL queries using `DB_HOST`, `DB_NAME`, `DB_USER` and `DB_PASSWORD` database credentials specified in fin-config.php.
 This does not create database by itself and only performs whatever tasks are defined in the SQL.

 ### OPTIONS